CALCZERO.COM

 Use Single Conversion mode to convert one value between two units—pick your source and target, enter a number, and click Convert.
 The swap button between dropdowns reverses the conversion direction.
 Quick conversion buttons set common unit pairs with one click.
 Use Cooking Mode when following international recipes that use unfamiliar measurements.

-Convert to All mode shows your value in every available unit at once, grouped by category—useful when comparing across measurement systems or when you're not sure which unit you need.
+Convert to All mode shows the value in every available unit at once, grouped by category.
+This is useful when comparing across measurement systems or when the needed unit is unclear.

 The options panel controls decimal precision, scientific notation for extreme values, and whether to display formulas and reverse conversions.
 For cooking, 2 decimal places is enough.
 Scientific work may need 6 or more.